Motorized vs manual patio screens: which is right for your patio?

 Manual is the right call more often than the screen industry admits.
 Cottages near Muskoka rarely have 120V at the patio opening, and pulling a circuit through a finished ceiling at a seasonal property is not worth the cost.
 The screen sees twenty weekends of use a year, and a hand crank handles that load with no service call between visits.
 Skip the motor.
 Spend the difference on a second opening.

 Small openings under about twelve feet of width are the other clean case for manual.
 The pull-handle force on a narrow opening is light enough that daily use is not a chore.
-A four-foot bug screen on a back door costs a fraction of the motorized version and will outlast the screen door it replaces.
+A small bug screen on a back door costs a fraction of the motorized version and will outlast the screen door it replaces.
 A six-foot solar mesh on a side window does the same job in a quieter house.

 Budget-tight installs round out the manual case.
 Habitat Screens and Fly Screens in manual configuration give a homeowner the full Talius hardware at a price that fits a single-room renovation.
 The system is upgradeable later if the budget shifts.
 Manual today does not lock you out of motorized down the road.